DEPARTMENTS » Student Services Department

 4. Home schooled.

-SASCA's child find efforts include:
+Sycamore Academy child find efforts must include:

-2. Staff awareness.
-Ensuring that staff members are knowledgeable about the characteristics of children with disabilities and in need of special education, and the referral process for all children, including infants or preschool children, suspected of having disabilities.
+children with disabilities and in need of special education, and the referral process for all

 Child Abuse and Neglect